-The FDA successfully advanced legislation sponsored by Sen. Don Gaetz (R-Destin) and Rep. Travis Cummings (R-Orange Park) that would create dental care access accounts.
-Funds in these accounts could be used by dentists to repay their student loans if they agree to participate as a Medicaid provider and work in an underserved area for at least two years.
-Eligible dentists who are able to participate in this program would have to secure local support that could be matched up to three times by the state at a maximum of $100,000 per year for no more than five years.
-(Vetoed by the governor.)
+The FDA is supporting legislation sponsored by Senator Bean (SB 764) and Representative Burton (HB 369) that would create dental care access accounts.
+Funds in these accounts could be used by dentists to repay their student loans if they agree to participate as a Medicaid provider and work in an underserved area, up to $50,000 dollars per year to pay off dental school debt.
+Eligible dentists who are able to participate in this program could do this for 5 years, with a maximum of 10 dentists per year.

 The FDA championed efforts to get $200,000 in the state budget for community water fluoridation.
 The funds will be housed in the Department of Health to provide financial assistance to local city and county governments for a variety of issues including start-up efforts, maintenance and upgrades to water fluoridation equipment.

 Funding was approved in the state’s budget for $170,000 to support the hiring of two full-time coordinators for the Donated Dental Services program administered through Dental Lifeline Network.
 As a result of the advocacy efforts of the volunteer FDA members who participate in the program, the Legislature took the appropriate steps to support a program that has a significant impact on individuals in the community who would otherwise seek care in the emergency room.